gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 localAddress(localAddress: String)
 localAddresses(localAddress1: String, localAddress2: String)
-useAllLocalAddresses // automatically discover all bindable local addresses useAllLocalAddressesMatching(regex1, regex2) // automatically discover all bindable local addresses matching one of the pattern parameters (String)
+useAllLocalAddresses // automatically discover all bindable local addresses
 ```

 When setting multiple addresses, each virtual user is assigned to one single local address once and for all.